Friends and Neighbours (not all friendly)

 The Parthian ruling class was becoming very wealthy because of the east-west trade, and the growth of cities, and through war-time booty.
 This class was dominated by seven families - the Suren and Karen being the most important.
 The family owed loyalty to the king, and provided troops (there was no Parthian army as such), but in return expected a considerable amount of freedom and independence in their own huge estates.

 It's been seen as a fore-runner of the European feudal system, and like medieval European knights, they lived by a demanding code of chivalry: they must be brave, loyal to friends, obedient, but protective towards the weak.
 Their culture involved horsemanship, hunting, archery and fencing - together with feasting and drinking.
 As the seven families became more powerful locally, so the king in Ctesiphon became less important.
-This lack of a really strong central government and a strong army (compare the "four principles" of Darius and the Achaemenids) was beginning to make the Parthian state less effective.
+This lack of a really strong central government and a strong army (compare the "fIVE principles" of Darius and the Achaemenids) was beginning to make the Parthian state less effective.

 The Parthians are mainly known (if at all) because of their long rivalry with the Roman empire - as a phase in the great war of civilisations between east and west, that began with the Trojan War, continued in the wars between Greeks and Persians, Romans and Parthians, Byzantines and Sasanians - and so on up to the present.
 Needless to say, the eastern empires have rarely if ever seen it this way.
 And there's more to the Parthians than being just "a menace to the Roman empire".